 3

 • These are not story-specific tasks.
 They are tasks that need to be done as part of the sprint.
 Are you saying that no story or showing DoD tasks should go on the board?
 Where do technical debt tasks go?
 How do these things slow down standups?
 Do you not create tasks spawned by acceptance criteria and track them on the board?
-Jun 30, 2018 at 21:24
+Commented Jun 30, 2018 at 21:24

 • Could you please list specific examples of such tasks?
 For example, technical debt: certain elements should be fixed as part of stories, others should be represented in business terms so that be clear for Product Owner why he needs them.
 For example, done teams call Non Functional Requirements as Technical Debt: improve performance, improve usability, improve maintainability of certain functionality.
-Jul 1, 2018 at 1:56
+Commented Jul 1, 2018 at 1:56

 • Some of the items are mentioned in the comments in the original question.
 Technical debt items that are complex are captured as stories, but small items, usually bugs, are worked in the sprint as individual tasks.
 Is there a better way?
 In any case, the original intent of this question is about sprint-level wrap up items, so I think I've strayed into scope creep land.
-Jul 1, 2018 at 14:52
+Commented Jul 1, 2018 at 14:52

 0